SupremeCommanderMaps/SurvivalVersus/README.md

 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`

+## New in version 5.16

+* Fatboys can now be build when artillery and nukes are disabled

 ## New in version 5.15

 Released on 2018-08-28